-The winner of the Curry Capital of Britain 2013 was today announced as Bradford, making them the nation’s Curry Capital for a record third year in a row.
-Like last year, Bradford’s long time Curry Capital rival Glasgow took second place with Wolverhampton coming third. – Read more at: http://hungryhouse.co.uk/blog/bradford-wins-curry-capital-britain-2013/
+The winner of the Curry Capital of Britain 2014 was today announced as Bradford, making them the nation’s Curry Capital for a record fourth year in a row.
+Relative newcomer Brighton were a fantastic second and Birmingham third. - Read more at: http://hungryhouse.co.uk/blog/bradford-wins-curry-capital-britain-2013/

 Curry-mad Leicester is no stranger to the Curry Capital competition having won the accolade back in 2007 and have high hopes for 2014.
 We asked Leciester’s City Mayor Peter Soulsby a few questions about their 2013 Curry Capital bid.
 Read the interview here.

 In other curry related news, one of Wales’ favourite Indian takeaway restaurants, Spice 2 Go in Swansea, has just welcomed British Curry Award-winning chef Dipna Anand to spice up the menu.
 Dipna will be adding some exciting new dishes to the menu, based on her own signature recipes.
 The first delicious sounding addition will be a dish which has […]

 (Glasgow will not be involved in 2014 due to Commonwealth Games)Glasgow has won the Curry Capital more times than any other city but has been pipped to the post by Bradford for the last two years.
 We spoke to Glasgow’s Lord Provost Councillor Sadie Docherty to find out what’s in store for their 2013 bid. […]

 Bradford has won the Curry Capital competition for the past two years and is also set to be a strong contender for the 2013 title.
 We spoke with the Lord Mayor of Bradford, Councillor Khadim Hussain, to find out why Bradford is such an epicentre for curry and what the city has in store for its […]